Sharif-Al-Hosafy/YelpCamp-Website/README.md

 * Authorization:

   * One cannot manage posts and view user profile without being authenticated
+  * Admin can manage all posts and comments
   * One cannot edit or delete posts and comments created by other users

 * Manage campground posts with basic functionalities:

   * Create, edit and delete posts and comments
+  * Search existing campgrounds

 * Flash messages responding to users' interaction with the app